Sequoia Voting Systems

-Sequoia Voting Systems was a California-based company that is one of the largest providers of electronic voting systems in the U.S., having offices in Oakland, Denver and New York City.
+Sequoia Voting Systems was a California-based company that was one of the largest providers of electronic voting systems in the U.S., having offices in Oakland, Denver and New York City.
 Some of its major competitors were Premier Election Solutions (formerly Diebold Election Systems) and Election Systems & Software.

+On 8 March 2005, Sequoia was acquired by Smartmatic, founded by three Venezuelan software engineers.
+In November 2007, following a verdict by the Committee on Foreign Investment in the United States (CFIUS), Smartmatic was ordered to sell Sequoia, which it did to its Sequoia managers having U.S. citizenship.